Greece - Regulations on Entry, Stay and Residence for PLHIV

 Entry regulations Residence regulations Additional information

-No restrictions for people with HIV/AIDS.
-HIV/STI testing for sex workers.
+No restrictions for people living with HIV.
+HIV/STI testing for registered sex workers.

 HIV-specific entry and residence regulations for Greece